debicki/koturno/README.md

 ***Notes to the import functions***

 >Hosts can be import from text file.
 Application can use two formats of import files, TXT and CSV files.
-Look to ['examples' folder](https://github.com/sacull/koturno/tree/master/examples) to check how to use them.
+Look [here](https://github.com/sacull/koturno/tree/master/examples) to check how to use them.

-For more information look to ['manuals' folder](https://github.com/sacull/koturno/tree/master/manuals), where you can find user manual.
+For more information look [here](https://github.com/sacull/koturno/tree/master/manuals) to find user manual.
 Unfortunately user manual already is only in Polish.